 The seminal paper of Jordan, Kinderlehrer, and Otto has profoundly reshaped our understanding of sampling algorithms.
 What is now commonly known as the JKO scheme interprets the evolution of marginal distributions of a Langevin diffusion as a gradient flow of a Kullback-Leibler (KL) divergence over the Wasserstein space of probability measures.
-This optimization perspective on Markov Chain Monte Carlo (MCMC) has not only renewed our understanding of algorithms based on Langevin diffusions, but has also fueled the discovery of new MCMC algorithms inspired by the diverse and powerful optimization toolbox.
+This optimization perspective on Markov chain Monte Carlo (MCMC) has not only renewed our understanding of algorithms based on Langevin diffusions, but has also fueled the discovery of new MCMC algorithms inspired by the diverse and powerful optimization toolbox.

 The goal of this workshop is to bring together researchers from various fields (theoretical computer science, optimization, probability, statistics, and calculus of variations) to interact around new ideas that exploit this powerful framework.

-Further details about this workshop will be posted in due course.
-Enquiries may be sent to the organizersworkshop-gm1 [at] lists.simons.berkeley.edu ( at this address.)
+Inquiries may be sent to the organizersworkshop-gm1 [at] lists.simons.berkeley.edu ( at this address.)